Byont-Ventures/hackathon/PREPARATION.md

 Whichever wallet you choose, at some point, it will ask you to configure a password to unlock your wallet.
 Your password, however, is **not** the real key to your wallet!
 Instead, they use a [mnemonic/seed phrase](https://www.coinbase.com/learn/crypto-basics/what-is-a-seed-phrase) to generate your wallet.
 We recommend you write it down and store it somewhere safe.

-> **Note:** If someone has access to your seed phrase, they will be able to access your wallet, all the accounts within it, and, therefore, all the funds.
+> **Note**: If someone has access to your seed phrase, they will be able to access your wallet, all the accounts within it, and, therefore, all the funds.
 Consequently, it is best to get rid of this wallet after the workshop and create a new one in a more secure environment.
 Only use this one for testing purposes.

 ### Private keys